Sylvance/phpsap/README.md

 |transactionDate|The date and time (according to the payment provider) when a successful transaction was completed.|

 ## Checking Your Payments Wallet Balance
+> You can send a request to out APIs to get your Payments Wallet Balance.
+Make sure you provide the required parameters.
 ```php
 require_once 'PHPSAPGateway.php';
 $gateway= new PhpSapGateway;